sysdiglabs/secure-inline-scan/README.md

 Sysdig Inline Analyzer --

-  Script for performing analysis on local docker images, utilizing the Sysdig analyzer subsystem.
+  Script for performing analysis on local container images, utilizing the Sysdig analyzer subsystem.
   After image is analyzed, the resulting image archive is sent to a remote Sysdig installation using the -s <URL> option.
 This allows inline analysis data to be persisted & utilized for reporting.